RealFX-Code/newTab/README.md

 I took the time to write some bash scripts that run the project as dev or prod respectively.

-And the scripts analize and lint your code before running.
+And the scripts analyze and lint your code before running.
 Mostly just formatting codestyle errors.

 ```bash
 # To run dev environment